 Neil Island is another scuba diving spot in Andaman that is just as beautiful as Havelock Island.
 In fact, thanks to the lesser crowd, it can even be better than Havelock Island to some.
 Here, the coral reefs are quite untouched by external factors and hence, the island's natural beauty remains intact.
 The best time to visit Neil Island is between December to May.

-The Corruption Rock is a mesmerising scuba diving point that's situated between Chidiya Tapu and Rutland Island and 57 kilometres away from Port Blair.
+The Corruption Rock is a mesmerising scuba diving point that's situated between Chidiya Tapu and Rutland Island and is 57 kilometres away from Port Blair.
 It is basically a 100-feet tall rock partially sticking out of water.
 Here's what makes this diving spot best: the abundance of undersea landscapes like ridges and canyons as well as plenty of shipwrecks.
 You might catch sight of unicorn fishes, Napoleon Rays, dolphins, and reef sharks

 If you want to go scuba diving in Maharashtra, Tarkarli is your destination.
 It is situated near Sindhudurg Fort.
 The clear coastal water near Tarkarli is full of corals and colourful marine animals.
 To reach the diving spot, you have to take a speedboat from Dandi Beach.
 Taking a plunge in Tarkarli is like a recreational activity, done under the guidance of professional divers.